MongooseStudios/GoHTTPServerTutorial/README.md

 Or by sharing this tutorial with your friends!

+With thanks to https://github.com/MariaLetta/free-gophers-pack for the great Gopher art

 ## A Word of Warning
 The code provided here is intended to be a way for you to figure out where you went wrong if necessary.